RychuP/NumeralDash/README.md

 # Numeral Dash
 Gameplay mechanics:
 1. Player needs to collect all numbers from the map.
-2. Numbers have to be collected in a given order, which at the moment alternates between sequential and reverse order.
+2. Numbers have to be collected in the given order which at the moment alternates between sequential and reverse.
 3. Player can carry one number in their inventory for later use.
-It will be used automatically if the right number is collected.
-It may be replaced with a different number.
+It will be used automatically when the right number is collected.

 ## Controls:

-Arrow buttons to move (fast with the left shift), F5 to switch full screen, Esc to pause and exit.
+1. Arrow buttons to move, F5 to switch full screen, Esc to pause and exit.
-Left shift when held will make the player auto move stopping automatically when perpendicular to a number.
+2. Left shift when held will make the player auto move stopping automatically when perpendicular to a number.
-Left control when held will make the player auto move stopiing automatically at road intersections.
+3. Left control when held will make the player auto move stopping automatically at road intersections.
-Control and shift can be combined together during auto move to stop at both of the above.
+4. Control and shift can be combined together during auto move to stop at both of the above.

 ## Framework: